mlcourses/lab-4-blog-post-khoanguyen12345/post.md

 # Lab 4: Microcontrollers, Sensors and Actuators

 ## Overview and Motivation
-This week, we explored actuators, or circuit components that interact with real life elements.
-We will then use these to create a distance detector that changes pitch based on how far an object is away from our sensor.
-The two actuators we will use are the ultrasonic distance sensor and the buzzer.
+This week, we explored actuators and sensors, circuit components that interact with real life elements.
+We will  use these to create a distance detector that changes pitch based on how far an object is away from our sensor.
+The two components we will use are the ultrasonic distance sensor and the buzzer.

-Actuators are important because they "actualize" our circuit.
-It means our circuits can have real world effects, either by reading outputs in the real world (ultrasonic sensor) or by playing a sound (buzzer).
-Therefore, it is important to explore the role of actuators in circuits.
+Actuators and sensors are important because they "actualize" our circuit.
+It means our circuits can have real world effects, either by detecting inputs from the real world (ultrasonic sensor) or by playing a sound (buzzer).
+Therefore, it is important to explore the role of actuators and sensors in circuits.
 Plus, they are realy cool!

 ## Materials
 1. PB-503 (breadboard)